Richard Graber

-Richard William Graber (born 1956) is an American lawyer from Wisconsin and Republican politician who served as United States Ambassador to the Czech Republic from 2006 to 2009.
+Richard William Graber (born 1956) is an American lawyer.
+A Republican, he served as United States Ambassador to the Czech Republic from 2006 to 2009.

 Graber spent 20 years as a partner at the law firm of Reinhart Boerner Van Deuren, eventually becoming the firm's CEO.
 In 2010, he joined Honeywell as vice president of global relations.
 In 2016, Graber became president and CEO of the Bradley Foundation.

 Early life and career

 Graber received a Bachelor of Arts degree from Duke University in 1978 and a Juris Doctor degree from the Boston University School of Law in 1981.
 He practiced law at Reinhart Boerner Van Deuren, a large Wisconsin law firm, from 1981 to 2006; and returned to that firm after leaving his ambassadorial post.
 He has served on the board of trustees of the Medical College of Wisconsin and is former vice chairman and director of the Federal Home Loan Bank of Chicago.